Top 3 reasons to put a composting toilet in a vintage Airstream

 Reason 2: Less water consumption

-As a bonus, having a composting toilet reduces water consumption.
+As a bonus, using a composting toilet in your Airstream reduces water consumption.

 Conserving water is crucial when on the road and camping in areas with limited water resources.